akhila0813/head-detection-coco1/README.md

 ## Overview
-This repository provides a reproducible pipeline to convert the SCUT-HEAD Part-B dataset from XML annotations into COCO format and prepare it for training head-detection models.
+This repository provides a reproducible pipeline to convert the SCUT-HEAD Part-B dataset from XML annotations into COCO format.

 ## Dataset
 - Source: SCUT-HEAD Part-B